How to Suppress Women’s Writing: “She Only Wrote One Good Book.”

 If you still have trouble, invent an (unhappy) heterosexual affair for her to explain the poems—Emily Dickinson.

-If a writer is openly feminist, delete everything of that sort in her work and then declare her passionless, minor, and ladylike—Anne Finch, Countess of Winchilsea.“I think it no accident that the myth of the isolated achievement so often promotes women writers’ less good work as their best work.”
+If a writer is openly feminist, delete everything of that sort in her work and then declare her passionless, minor, and ladylike—Anne Finch, Countess of Winchilsea.

 If she is not easy to edit, writes ten-act plays about women going to war to rescue their men, plays about women’s academies becoming more popular than men’s academies, and endless prefaces about men, women, sexist oppression, and the mistreatment she herself endures, forget it; she’s cracked—Margaret Cavendish, Duchess of Newcastle.